Be Good to Me: Music videos

 The music video, directed by Chris Marrs Piliero, was shot on the set of the tour, High School Musical: The Concert (2006-2007).
 Tisdale's same backup dancers from the tour were used in the performance for the video.
-Tisdale wearing a blue sequined tank top with denim underwear shorts, runs down and dances around a blue rusted bridge, surrounded by her four backup dancers.
+Tisdale wearing a blue sequined tank top with denim shorts, runs down and dances around a blue rusted bridge, surrounded by her four backup dancers.
 A large screen in the background also switches between vibrant color designs.
 The video uses the radio edit of the song, which does not feature rap vocals by David Jassy.
 The video premiered as a "first look" on MTV's Total Request Live on April 19, 2007.

 A new version of the video premiered on Germany's Viva on November 18, 2008.
 The video shows the same performance footage and home videos of Tisdale.
 The rap version of the song is used in the video.

 Chart performance

 The song debuted on the Billboard Hot 100 chart of February 17, 2007, at number 96.
-It rose to number 80 the following week before exiting, spending a total of two weeks on the chart.
+It rose to number 80 the following week before exiting, spending a total of two weeks on the chart and has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.
 The song was released in Europe in the fall of 2008, and peaked at 67 in Austria and at number 57 in Germany.